carlossalasamper/inversify-sugar/README.md

 All dependencies defined in the `providers` field of this module are only visible to each other.

-We can understand each module more or less as a container of Inversify.
+We can understand each module more or less as a compartmentalized container of Inversify.
+We will explain this later.

 ```typescript
 import { module } from "inversify-sugar";